RimuTec/AspNetCore.SpaServices.Extensions/README.md

 Please be aware that it pays big times to study the full source code for this example at https://github.com/RimuTec/AspNetCore.SpaServices.Extensions.

-## Sample Application
+## Sample Applications

-This repository contains a sample application named "SampleSpaWebApp".
-The sample application makes use of the NuGet package and includes all code required to get WDS (webpack dev server) with hot module replacement (HMR) working.
+This repository contains two sample application, one targeting `netcoreapp3.1` named "SampleSpaWebApp-netcoreapp3.1" and one targeting `net5.0` named "SampleSpaWebApp-net5.0".
+The sample applications make use of the NuGet package and includes all code required to get WDS (webpack dev server) with hot module replacement (HMR) working.

-The sample application demonstrates the scenario for one single page application (SPA).
+The sample applications demonstrate the scenario for one single page application (SPA).
 We may add a sample application for multiple SPA at a later stage.

 **Note:** Do not confuse the sample application with the project "Web" that is included in this repository as well.
 "Web" is used to develop this NuGet package.
-Althoughh it appears very similar it should not be used as a sample project for how to use this NuGet package.
+Although it appears very similar it should not be used as a sample project for how to use this NuGet package.

 ## Troubleshooting